 - If data ready interrupt is changed from latched to non-latched mode (int_latched changed from '1' to '0') after the interrupt was already asserted; timer is not running and it is not starting during the ongoing measurement, self-clearing does not happen.
-Timer is - timer is not running and it is not starting during the ongoing measurement, self-clearing does not happen.
-Timer is starting when next data ready comes. - If data ready is changed to be propagated to INT pad (drdy_int changed from '0' to '1') after the interrupt was already asserted; - data ready INT pad contribution remains '0' until next data ready interrupt assertion.
+Timer is - starting when next data ready comes. - If data ready is changed to be propagated to INT pad (drdy_int changed from '0' to '1') after the interrupt was already asserted; data ready INT pad contribution remains '0' until next data ready interrupt assertion.